 Dr. Bunting currently performs with his wife, Cassie, as Blue Line Duo.
 They have performed or presented at events including the Percussive Arts Society (PAS) Colombia Day of Percussion in Armenia, Colombia, the College Music Society South Central Regional Conference, Colorado Music Educators Association (CMEA) Conference, the Mars Hill University Guest Artist Percussion Residency, New Western Slope Chamber Music Series (Colorado), Music for a Great Space, and the Greensboro Fringe Festival.

-Active in the Percussive Arts Society, Dr. Bunting currently serves on the World Percussion Committee and is a former member of the Collegiate Committee.
-Additionally, he had an article published on performance anxiety in Percussive Notes and is a reviewer for the New Literature and Recordings section of that publication.
-In addition to performing at PASIC, he has appeared PAS Days of Percussion in North Carolina, Tennessee, and Ohio.
+Active in the Percussive Arts Society, Dr. Bunting currently serves as President of the Arkansas PAS Chapter and is a former member of the World Percussion and Collegiate Committees.
+Also, he had an article published on performance anxiety in Percussive Notes and is a reviewer for the New Literature and Recordings section of that publication.
+In addition to performing at PASIC, he has appeared in PAS Days of Percussion in North Carolina, Tennessee, and Ohio.

 As an orchestral musician, Dr. Bunting performs regularly with the Arkansas Symphony Orchestra and has performed with the Charlotte Symphony Orchestra, Greensboro Symphony Orchestra, Winston-Salem Symphony, and the Salisbury Symphony.
 He has also appeared with the North Carolina Opera Orchestra, Greensboro Opera Orchestra, Greensboro Light Opera & Song, and the Nashville Philharmonic Orchestra.
 Additionally, he is a founding member of the North Carolina Brass Band and Gate City Percussion.
 He appears on those groups’ recordings First In Flight, Christmas Wrapped in Brass (NCBB) and Praxis (GCP).